l50/starter_hack_lab/1_vm_setup.md

 # Virtual Machine Setup
-This section will help you to configure your kali VM that you can use to reproduce the topics covered during the presentation.
+This section will help you to configure the Kali VM that you'll be using to follow along with the content in this repo.

+**Note:** If you want to bring your own system, that's perfectly fine!
+Feel free to skip to the bottom of this page to move on.

 1. Fullscreen your VM
-   * On Mac OS, you can use Command-F
+   * On Mac OS, you can use `⌘F`
-   * On Linux, you can use Right Ctrl-F
+   * On Linux, you can use `Ctrl F` - note that you have to use the right `Ctrl` key on your keyboard.
+The left one won't work here by default.

 2. Change the default password

-   As you're probably aware, `vagrant/vagrant` is not the most secure password combination out there.
-Let's fix that real quick.
-Open a terminal by clicking this icon in the upper left-hand corner of the screen:
+   As you're probably aware, `vagrant/vagrant` is not the most secure username/password combination out there.
+Let's fix that real quick by opening a terminal window.
+You can do so by clicking this icon in the upper left-hand corner of the screen:

    ![](images/terminal_location.png)

-   Next, run this command:
+   Once the window is open, type this command in:
    ```
    sudo passwd vagrant
    ```
+   and hit the Enter key.
 When prompted, enter whatever password you desire.
 The next time you log in, this will be the password that you use for the vagrant user.

 3. Install Docker